gopaldhanokar22/gopaldhanokar22/README.md

 ## 📌About Me

-I am Gopal Dhanokar, an Embedded Software Engineer with strong programming skills in C, C++, DSA, ASM and Linux programming.
+I am Gopal Dhanokar, an Embedded Software Engineer with strong programming skills in C, C++, DSA and Linux programming.
 I have hands-on experience in system programming, kernel programming, and device drivers on Linux.

 I work with ARM (LPC2148/LPC2129) and Raspberry pi 5 (BCM2712), and I am familiar with Buildroot, Yocto project, QEMU.

-I have good knowledge of communication protocols (UART, I2C, SPI, CAN, USB).
+I have good knowledge of communication protocols (UART, I2C, SPI, CAN, TCP/IP, UDP).
 I also understand display technology, and basic electronics concepts.

 I am passionate about building efficient embedded solutions and always eager to learn new technologies.